silviaCerby/gitbook/docs/management/credential_management/collections/update-a-user-s-role-in-a-collection.md

 ---
-description: This article describes how to update a user’s role in a collection.
+description: "This article describes how to update a user’s role in a collection."
 intercom_id: 11117064
 ---